 To perform the set-up, you'll need a steel tape measure and listening chair.
-Refer to the illustration on 23 and follow this 5-step procedure:
+Refer to the illustration on page 22 and follow this 5-step procedure:

-- Make sure the loudspeakers are away from side and rear walls as indicated in the diagram. - Move the loudspeakers so they are exactly six feet apart and on direct axis with the listening chair with direct sound from both panels. - Adjust the toe-in of the speakers so that the outer edge is ONE INCH closer to you than the inner edge. - Place your listening chair so that it is not directly against the rear wall of the listening room. - 5.
+- 1. Make sure the loudspeakers are away from side and rear walls as indicated in the diagram. - 2.
+Move the loudspeakers so they are exactly six feet apart and on direct axis with the listening chair with direct sound from both panels. - 3.
+Adjust the toe-in of the speakers so that the outer edge is ONE INCH closer to you than the inner edge. - 4.
+Place your listening chair so that it is not directly against the rear wall of the listening room. - 5.
 Carefully measure the distance from the CENTER of the left speaker's top woofer to the CENTER of the listening chair.
 Repeat the measurement for the right speaker.
-Adjust the chair so that both distances (D1 & D2 in the large illustration at the bottom of page 23) are EXACTLY the same.
+Adjust the chair so that both distances (D1 and D2 in the large illustration on page 22 and page 28) are EXACTLY the same.
 Accuracy within 1/4 INCH is desired.